 The most basic way to trim a clip in iMovie is to use the trim handles located at the beginning and end of the clip in the Timeline.
 These handles appear as vertical lines with small arrowheads.

 Another useful technique is to use the blade tool to split a clip into two separate clips.
 This can be helpful if you want to remove a section from the middle of a clip or if you want to apply different effects to different parts of the clip.
-To use the blade tool, select the clip in the Timeline and then position the playhead (the vertical line that indicates the current frame) at the point where you want to split the clip.
+Plus, to use the blade tool, select the clip in the Timeline and then position the playhead (the vertical line that indicates the current frame) at the point where you want to split the clip.
 Then, press Command + B (or choose Modify > Split Clip from the menu bar).
 This will divide the clip into two separate clips, which you can then trim or edit independently.

 Advanced Trimming Techniques for Precision Editing